Esri/arcgis-maps-sdk-java-samples/image_layers/map-image-layer-sublayer-visibility/README.md

 1. Create an `ArcGISMapImageLayer` object with the URL to a map image service.
 2. Get the `SubLayerList` with `mapImageLayer.getSubLayers()`.
-3. For each layer in the sublayer list, set its visible property to true or false.
+3. For each layer in the sublayer list, set its visible property to true or false using `.setVisible()`.

 ## Relevant API